SpectraSynthesizer/spectra-synt/README.md

 - Run project by creating a new `Eclipse Application` configuration in `Run Configurations` window.
 - On Linux additionally run `sudo apt install openjdk-8-jdk openjfx`.

+You might need to install several graphic plug-ins into Eclipse for the projects to compile.
+Inside your Eclipse, go to Help -> Install New Software and install GEF DOT, GEF FX, GEF GRAPH and GEF ZEST.FX.

 ## Documentation
 Information about Spectra language and tools can be found here: http://smlab.cs.tau.ac.il/syntech/.
 A detailed user guide can be downloaded from here: http://smlab.cs.tau.ac.il/syntech/spectra/userguide.pdf.